RHilburn75/stock-analysis/README.md

 End Sub

 ### '17 vs. '18 Refactored Stock Performance
   When analyzing th stocks,it was a great investment decision in picking these stocks in 2017.
 11 of 12 or 92% of the stockks had a positive return on investment.
-Following up with thsame stocks in 2018, only 2 of 12 (17%) stocks had a positive return on investment.
+Following up with the same stocks in 2018, only 2 of 12 (17%) stocks had a positive return on investment.
 It was a great decision in investing in RUN and ENPH, as these 2 stocks had positive outcomes in both 2017 and 2018.
 Based on these numbers, I would recommend looking into other stocks to invest in.

 ![image](https://user-images.githubusercontent.com/94253815/144730930-29d2535a-3240-4eaf-98d7-0da73bc95a9f.png)